dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 For this canvas example I made a game module that will be used to create and return a game state object, as well as provide methods to update that state object.

-The object contains values such as the current section of the point in motion, and a value that reflects the total number of sections in the main circle of the game.
-In addition there is also a target section, and margin value that can be used to result in a range in the circle.
-This range is the area where the payer will score if they make an action when the current section is in that range.
-There are also a number of other values that have to do with the rate at which the current section will move as well as the current direction, and a boolean that indicates that the current section is in the range.
+The game object contains values such as the current degree of the point in motion, and a value that reflects the total number of degrees in the main circle of the game.
+In addition there is also a target degree, and margin value that can be used to result in a range in the circle.
+This range is the area where the payer will score if they make an action when the current degree is in that range.
+There are also a number of other values that have to do with the rate at which the current degree will move as well as the current direction, and a boolean that indicates that the current degree is in the range.

-The methods I worked out have to do with wrapping a section value, figuring out if the current section is in range or not, and event handler for use action.
-I Also have a main tick method that will be called on each loop of a main app loop, and another method that will set the current target section value.
+The methods I worked out have to do with wrapping a degree value, figuring out if the current degree is in range or not, and event handler for use action.
+I Also have a main tick method that will be called on each loop of a main app loop, and another method that will set the current target degree value.

 ```js
 var gameMod = (function(){